h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-classification/introduction-to-machine-learning-with-h2o-3-classification.md

 ```
 ![default-gbm-preds](assets/default-gbm-preds.jpg)

 All three models made the same ten predictions, and this gives us an indication of why all three scores are close to each other.
-Although the sixth prediction is TRUE for all three models, the probability is not exactly the same, but since the thresholds for all three models were low, the predictions were still TRUE.
+Although the sixth prediction is TRUE for all three models, the probability is not exactly the same; the probability of being TRUE for the GLM was **0.3474,** for the RF it was **0.2740**  and for the GBM it was **0.4087** but since the thresholds for all three models were low, the predictions were still TRUE.

-As we did with the other two models, save the model performance.
+Once again, save the model performance.

 ``` python
 default_gbm_per = gbm.model_performance(valid)